 When the landlord pays for the renovation and tenants supervise the work or when the landlord pays and oversees the improvement, then it is the landlord who owns the improvements.

-The number of years depends on the classification of the rental property: residential or non-residential.
-Generally, residential property is depreciated for 27.5 years.
-On the other hand, a non-residential property is depreciated over 39 years.
-However, costs that are not covered by the TI allowance such as fixtures, furniture, and equipment will be depreciated over seven years.
+The length of time depends on the classification of the rental property: residential or non-residential.
+Generally, residential property is depreciated for 27.5 years and a non-residential property is depreciated over 39 years.
+However, costs that are not covered by the TI allowance such as fixtures, furniture, and equipment are depreciated over 7 years.

 Tenant owns the improvements